'Gilmore Girls' Season 1, Episode 1: Pilot

 This pilot is totally fine, but it doesn't quite have the Gilmore charm yet.
 None of the characters are particularly compelling and it looks incredibly dated upon re-watch.
 Also, I was sad to notice that Luke has been balding since the very beginning.
 RIP Luke's hairline.
 I thought I knew you once, but I was wrong.
 Signature baseball cap FTW.

 The character treatment in this episode, written by Amy Sherman-Palladino, is also pretty clumsy and lacking nuance.
 Lorelai is very obviously a cool, young mom, which we're reminded of every time she's on screen.
 She's so young that men hit on both her AND her daughter!
-She has 3,230 lipglosses!
+She has 3,230 lip glosses!
 She likes Macy Gray!
 She still acts like a child when she's around her parents.

 Rory is smart, bookish, and responsible.
 She's wise beyond her years!
 But oh no, here comes a boy to remind us that she's only 15-years-old and wise though she may be, still a teenager with dumb crushes that convince her to make half-baked decisions.
-She's also at least a little emotionally stunted, because she's unable of expressing any of this to her mom in a clear way.
+She's also at least a little emotionally stunted, because she's unable to express any of this to her mom in a clear way.
 Instead, she throws a temper tantrum and claims she doesn't want to go to Chilton because the timing and bus ride are both really bad.
 Ok, Jan.

 Sookie is also weirdly clumsy in this episode.
 She falls down and knocks a bunch of pots and pans over, opens her stitches and starts bleeding, hits one of the kitchen staff with a frying pan, and almost catches the entire Inn on fire.
 It's all a little too heavy-handed.
 Oh, and how bad is Lorelai's Spanish accent?
 No estabas cuidandola, whoever was in charge of coaching Lauren Graham on her pronunciation in this scene.
 Yikes.